panxinming/PIC16B-Final-Project/README.md

 ## How to Interact this WebApp
+(Please note that this method can only be used under Windows.)
 1. Open the folder named Final Project with Visual Studio Code.
 2. Open a new terminal and type in 'SET flask_ENV=development'.
 3. Press enter and type in 'flask run'.
 Press enter again.